David Daniel (poet): Early life and education

-Daniel was born in Danville, Kentucky on August 20, 1960, and lived in Louisiana and North Carolina before his family settled in Murfreesboro, Tennessee, when he was 10 years old.
-Daniel earned a Bachelor of Arts degree from Vanderbilt University with a double major in English and Philosophy in 1982.
+Daniel was born in Danville, Kentucky, on August 20, 1960, and lived in Louisiana and North Carolina before his family settled in Murfreesboro, Tennessee, when he was 10 years old.
+Daniel earned a Bachelor of Arts degree from Vanderbilt University with a double major in English and philosophy in 1982.
 The following year, he received a Master of Arts degree from Johns Hopkins University in their Writing Seminars program.
-Then in 1986, he earned a Master of Fine Arts degree in Creative Writing from the University of Virginia where he was a Henry Hoynes Fellow.
+Then in 1986, he earned a Master of Fine Arts degree in creative writing from the University of Virginia, where he was a Henry Hoynes Fellow.

 Ploughshares and other literary journals

 In 1987, Daniel became the editor of AWP Chronicle (now known as The Writer’s Chronicle).
-The following year after moving to Cambridge, Mass., he became the associate editor of the Harvard Book Review and around the same time, joined the editorial staff of Ploughshares.
+The following year after moving to Cambridge, Massachusetts, he became the associate editor of the Harvard Book Review and around the same time, joined the editorial staff of Ploughshares.
 He became the poetry editor for the latter literary journal in 1992, a post he held for 15 years.
 In 2007, he became the co-poetry editor of The Literary Review, as well as a member of its board of directors, positions he held until 2012.